• Skip to main content

 Here are the main distinctions between the dimel vs. Romanian deadlift:

-• First of all, you only lower the bar an inch or two below your knees when you do the Dimel deadlift.
+• First, you only lower the bar an inch or two below your knees when you do the Dimel deadlift.

-• Whereas in the Romanian deadlift, you lower the bar as far as possible while keeping good form.
+• Meanwhile, in the Romanian deadlift, you lower the bar as much as possible while keeping good form.

 • Second, the Dimel deadlift is a fast and explosive exercise, as you saw Laura Phelps demonstrate above.